pkardas/notes/books/refactoring.md

 ## Chapter 5: Introducing the Catalog

 The rest of the book is a catalog of refactorings.
 Each *Refactoring* has: name, sketch, motivation, mechanics and examples.

+## Chapter 6: A First Set of Refactorings

+EXTRACT FUNCTION - write small functions.

+INLINE FUNCTIONS - inverse of *extract function*, sometimes function body is as clear as the name.
+Helpful when you need to group functions - first you join them and then extract functions.

+EXTRACT VARIABLE - inverse of *inline variable*, expressions can become very complex and hard to readm in such situations, local variables may help break the expression down into something more manageable.

+INLINE VARIABLE - inverse of *extract variable*, sometimes name doesn't communicate more than the expression itself.

+CHANGE FUNCTION DECLARATION - if you see a function with the wrong name, change it as soon you understand what a better name would be, so next time you are looking at the code you don't have to figure out wht is going on.
+Often a good way of improving name is to write a comment to describe the function's purpose - then turn that comment into a name (applies to names as well).
+Adding / removing parameters can be done through introducing intremediate wrapping function.